 Tel: 021 808 4707 / 021 808 4994 (office hours)

-If you are standing in front of the main entrance of the Education Building, turn left to the side entrance for the disabled.
-The CSCD offices (nr 0073) are on the right before you get to the glass doors for the disabled.
+Standing in front of the main entrance of the Education Building, turn left to the side entrance for disabled persons.
+The CSCD Office (No 0073) is on the right before you get to the glass doors for disabled persons.

 Tel: 021 927 7020 (office hours)

-The following Units are housed in five centrally situated buildings in Victoria Street, Stellenbosch:
+The following Units are accommodated in five centrally located buildings in Victoria Street, Stellenbosch:

 Unit for Academic Counselling and Development (UACD)

 The Unit renders a development-directed service focusing on the academic challenges students may experience.
-The team comprises of educational psychologists, a psychometrist, a registered counsellor and intern psychologists.
-Support is provided to students with regards to study methods, coping with test and examination stress, time management and the optimisation of their potential by means of individual consultations, work sessions and self-help material.
+The team comprise educational psychologists, a psychometrist, a registered counsellor and intern psychologists.
+Support is provided to students on study methods, coping with test and examination stress, time management and the optimisation of their potential through individual consultations, work sessions and self-help material.
 Career counselling for registered students is also available.
-You are welcome to send an email to email@example.com to make an individual appointment or to enquire about our work sessions.
+Please be sure to send an e‑mail to email@example.com for an individual appointment or to enquire about our work sessions.

 Unit for Psychotherapeutic and Support Services (UPSS)

 The Unit offers individual, group therapy and work sessions.
-Confidential and professional services are offered by psychologists and registered counsellors.
-The Unit offers psychotherapy for a broad spectrum of problems that students experience, namely: depression, high stress levels, adjustment problems, substance abuse, relationship or family problems, etc.
+Confidential and professional services are provided by psychologists and registered counsellors.
+The Unit offers psychotherapy for a broad spectrum of problems experienced by students, for instance depression, high stress levels, adjustment problems, substance abuse, and relationship or family problems.

 Disability Unit (DU)

-The Disability Unit offers a range of services to students with disabilities.
-We advise prospective students with disabilities about the possible support once at SU.
+The Disability Unit offers a range of services to students with disabilities, from advice on appropriate academic support solutions, to accessible tailored study materials.
+The Disability Access Policy of Stellenbosch University (SU) informs the Unit's activities.
+We advise prospective students with disabilities about any available support when they arrive at SU.
 We also discuss appropriate academic support solutions and ensure that academic material is accessible for study, test and exam purposes.
 The DU also offers students and staff various training opportunities.
-These include a Lead with Disability programme for students and facilitating staff training through the Siyakhula training sessions.
-Come chat to us about further disability-related uncertainties.
-Contact us at email@example.com.
-Follow us on the Student Affairs Facebook page as well as the Disability Unit Facebook page.
-Visit us at 39 Victoria Street, House Simon Nkoli Huis, Stellenbosch.
+These include a Lead with Disability programme for students and arrangements for staff training through the Siyakhula training sessions.
+Please come chat to us about any disability-related uncertainties and do contact us at email@example.com.
+Follow us on the Student Affairs Facebook page and the Disability Unit Facebook page at @sudisabilityunit, and via the Instagram page at @sudisabilityunit for updates and information.
+You are also welcome to visit us at 39 Victoria Street, House Simon Nkoli Huis, Stellenbosch.

 Unit for Graduand Career Services (UGCS)

 The Unit supports students with the transition from education to employment.
-This could include individual sessions about your career, group sessions on CV writing, interview skills, your online profile and exposure to network opportunities with companies via career fairs and assistance with job-searching methods.
+This could include individual sessions about your career, group sessions on CV writing, interview skills, your online LinkedIn profile and exposure to network opportunities with companies via career fairs and advising on methods to search for jobs.
 All our core services are offered online.

-The Unit manages an online career services management system called MatiesCareers (bit.ly/MatiesCareers) which gives students easy access to search and apply for permanent jobs, internships, part-time jobs and volunteer jobs.
+The Unit manages an online career services management system called MatiesCareers (bit.ly/MatiesCareers) that gives students easy access to search for and apply for permanent jobs, internships, part-time jobs and volunteer jobs.
 All SU students are strongly encouraged to register on the system.
-It is important for students to start preparing for their transition to the world of work from their first year already.
+It is important for students to start preparing for their transition to the world of work as early as their first year.
 MatiesCareers provides information about the Unit's services and interesting activities happening on campus.
-It also affords students the opportunity to register online for the Unit's services.
-Several employers are registered on the platform.
-This means that students can also upload their CVs to potential employers and search for employer's information and work opportunities.
+This also affords students the opportunity to register online for the Unit's services.
+As several employers are registered on the platform, students can also upload their CVs to potential employers and search for employer's information and work opportunities.
 MatiesCareers allows students to stay abreast of the Unit's operations and the world of work 24/7.
-Contact us via email at firstname.lastname@example.org.
+Contact us via e‑mail at firstname.lastname@example.org.